-If you have no credit or rental history—or a credit score below 600—then it's not going to be easy for you to get a traditional apartment lease.
+If you have a credit score below 600—or no credit or rental history at all—then it's not going to be easy for you to get a traditional apartment lease.
 From negotiating upfront payments to preparing a more detailed rental application, these six steps will make it easier to get a lease even with poor credit.

 Half of all rental housing in the U.S. is owned by an individual, and less professionalized landlords tend to have more malleable criteria for new tenants.
 Look around for these smaller, single-property landlords, and make your case for why they should place more weight on your income and assets.